3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 So before your next workout, be sure to understand how to execute and modify these smith machine back exercises for the most effectiveness, and then tackle the ultimate smith machine routine that’s proven to drive results.

-Before getting into the top 13 Smith machine back workout exercises, for those unfamiliar with a Smith Machine; it is a barbell that is controlled within safety rails that essentially serves as a spotter.
+Here are the top 13 exercises for back workouts using a Smith Machine, which features a barbell fixed within safety rails that act as a built-in spotter.
 Availability is typical for a Smith machine bar weight and this is especially true for Planet Fitness smith machine bar weight, since they have limited free weights.

 While a smith machine arm workout is common, because of the way the barbell is guided, it restricts vertical movements which leaves those who typically workout their back with free weights or other back workout machines a bit uncomfortable.